semuxproject/semux-core/docs/Message-Encoding.md

 4 bytes

 ### byte[]
 First write the number of bytes using VLQ, then write each byte.

+### string
+First write the number of bytes using VLQ, then write each byte of the string.

 ## VLQ
 Variable length quantity.
 This encoding allows for writing both large and small numbers in an efficient manner.